- March 22, 2020

-The plans are grandiose with a variety of products, ranging from meat to vegatables and seafood, planned to hit the shelves with a verification code on them.
+The plans are grandiose with a variety of products, ranging from meat to vegetables and seafood, planned to hit the shelves with a verification code on them.

 Time will tell if the China branch of Walmart will become the PoC for using Vechain at Walmart worldwide, or will this project be limited to the Asian branch alone.

-While the Walmart partnership came through PwC, this one utilised the partnership with DNV GL.
+While the Walmart partnership came through PwC, this one utilized the partnership with DNV GL.

 FoodGates is an intercontinental solution for tracking food and proving its authenticity and origin.
 The announcement came at the China International Import Expo (CIIE) in 2019.
 France’s President Emmanuel Macron and China’s respective equivalent in Xi Jinping were also present.

 The image of the two eating blockchain-verified meat instantly became a hit with the followers of the Vechain project.